 What does Mitch mean?

-Mitch \m(it)-ch\ as a name for boys is of Hebrew and Middle English origin, and the name Mitch means "who is like God?".
-Mitch is a variation of Michael (Hebrew).
+Mitch /mitch/ [1 syll.] as a name for boys is of Hebrew and Middle English origin, and the name Mitch means "who is like God?".
+Mitch is an alternate spelling of Michael (Hebrew) with the suffix -tch.
 Mitch is also a derivative of Mitchell (Middle English).

 Mitch▼ has 1 variant: Mytch.